Pittsburgh Tribune-Review Athlete of the Week

 Athlete of the week

-For his efforts, Johnson is the Pittsburgh Tribune-Review Athlete of the Week, sponsored by Fox Sports Net and McDonald’s.
-Tune into Fox Sports Net after tonight’s Pirates game for the presentation.
+For her effort, Rigos is the Pittsburgh Tribune-Review Athlete of the Week, sponsored by Fox Sports Net and McDonald’s.
+Tune into Fox Sports Net at 10 tonight for the feature presentation.

 “She did well as a freshman and better last year, but my long-term focus was her as a junior and senior,” Mt.
 Lebanon coach Tricia (Fabian) Alderson said.
 “I knew she’d get to this point.
 With her size and her speed, I could see that.
 She’s one of the top pitchers in this area.